ARM-software/CMSIS-DSP/Documentation/Doxygen/src/template.md

 And if the compiler is unable to generate an implementation because the type variable `T` is replaced by a type with no addition operator, then it would be detected by the compiler.

+Note that in C++, you can also use overloading of functions.
+They'll use the same name (but different arguments) but they won't share the same source code.

 ## Templates for datatypes

 C++ templates also apply to structs and classes.